The Gallium Neutrino Absorption Cross Section and its Uncertainty: Impact on the BEST and Gallium Anomalies

-The combined result from all six Ga calibration experiments \cite{BEST2} for the ratio of the measured to expected rates are 0.82 $\pm$ 0.06 and 0.80 $\pm$ 0.04, using the cross sections derived here from the excited-state data of \cite{Krofcheck} and \cite{FrekersGa}, respectively.
+The combined result from all six Ga calibration experiments \cite{BEST2} for the ratio of the measured to expected rates are 0.82 $\pm$ 0.03, using the cross section derived here and taking the excited-state data from \cite{Krofcheck}.
+However, as discussed in \cite{PPNP}, when possible correlations among the measurements are taken into account, this is revised to 0.81 $\pm$ 0.05.

 Although the cross section changes found here are modest, we have updated the neutrino oscillation results of \cite{BEST1,BEST2}.
 Figure \ref{fig:Fig4} gives the exclusion contours corresponding to 1$\sigma$, 2$\sigma$, and 3$\sigma$ confidence levels, using only the BEST inner and outer results.
 The cross sections used are those derived here, with the excited-state contribution extracted from the results of \cite{Krofcheck} (left panel) and \cite{FrekersGa} (right panel).
 The best-fit points correspond to $\mathrm{sin}^2{2 \theta} =0.41$ and $\Delta \mathrm{m}^2$=6.1 eV$^2$ and $\mathrm{sin}^2{2 \theta} =0.45$ and $\Delta \mathrm{m}^2$=6.5 eV$^2$, respectively.
 However, the chi-square space is quite shallow and flat, so solutions along a valley centered on the contours of Fig. \ref{fig:Fig4} (and Fig. \ref{fig:Fig5}) provide nearly equivalent fits.